unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

         other 2 [{$hostName} invites {$guestName} and one other person to their party.] other [{$hostName} invites {$guestName} and {$guestsOther} other people to their party.]

-## Comparison to Message Format 1.0
+## Comparison with Message Format 1.0

 Message Format 2.0 improves upon the Message Format 1.0 syntax through the following changes: